theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/http-server.md

 In our app the definition of the `Route` is separated out into the class `UserRoutes` and available through the field `userRoutes`.

-In larger applications we'd define separate subsystems in different places and then combine combine the various routes of our application into a big using the concat directive like this: `val route = concat(UserRoutes.userRoutes, healthCheckRoutes, ...)`
+In larger applications we'd define separate subsystems in different places and then combine the various routes of our application into a big using the concat directive like this: `val route = concat(UserRoutes.userRoutes, healthCheckRoutes, ...)`

 Let's look at the pieces of the example `Route` that bind the endpoints, HTTP methods, and message or payload for each action.